 Stacey guided our group outside to check out the peanut roasting stand for Konstant’s Peanuts and to try their freshly roasted peanuts, tossing the shells on the ground for the hopeful pigeons which appeared as if by magic.
 Tasting the salty crunch of the warm peanuts, it was easy to understand the pigeons’ interest.

 Our guide made a great point that Lexington Market is centrally located in Baltimore‘s transportation hub, with the Metro, the Light Rail and numerous bus lines nearby, making it an accessible food source for Baltimoreans.
 Standing outside munching on peanuts, it was easy to see that the Market sits at a busy crossroads.
 Stalls sell not only ready-made foods but also fresh produce, seafood, and meats.
 There’s also a mini-grocery store within the market.
 Many neighborhoods in Baltimore are food deserts, so the Market serves a vital purpose for the health of the City.

 Apparently Baltimore City has plans to renovate the market yet keep it open during its facelift.
 I certainly hope that the renovations will help it continue to serve the community as a source of fresh and delicious food at a fair price and not remove its funky, old school charm.
 I’ve been to markets in other cities that focus more on artisanal and gourmet foods, pricing out the vendors and customers who need them the most.
 Everyone, no matter their address or income, has a right to fresh and fair food.

-Stay tuned for my last blog post about the Baltimore Food Hub in this 3 part series about our urban food systems Baltimore field trip.
+Check out my last blog post about the Baltimore Food Hub in this 3 part series about our urban food systems Baltimore field trip.